 Also integral to this approach are the development of oral and written communication skills and expertise in the use of modern technology.
 As members of a community of learners, my students communicate with one another when collaborating with their peers, when addressing invited adult audiences, and when connecting with the world at large.
 Along with monitoring student progress on a daily basis, it is is here that I can observe the outcome of my endeavors and assess the effectiveness of what I do.

-Master of Science, Northern Illinois University
+Master of Science, Northwestern University

 Administrative Support Staff

 There are not many opportunities in life to be surrounded by people of all ages striving to do their best each day.
 What makes being part of Elgin Academy rewarding and exciting for me is knowing every morning our community wakes up with the intent of creating a day better than the one before

 It’s not about how big or small are mistakes are, but how we correct them that define us.
 Life is full of choices that can lend itself to teaching opportunities.
 As a teacher I feel part of my job is to help students become equipped with the right tools, knowledge, and characteristics to grow both personally and academically in any situation.
 Elgin Academy naturally offers me the opportunity to teach in this way, which is inspiring.

 Being a part of the EA Community means being in a place where people genuinely care.
 We celebrate each other in our successes and support each other in our challenges.
 We come to this place not just because it is a job or it is our school, but because we truly believe in the experience that takes place on our campus.